PSCF-UMPANUMIW/Robot/server/README.md

 - **Description:** Sets the LIDAR speed level.
 Allowed values are 0 (off), 1 (slow), 2 (fast) and 3 (max).
 > [!WARNING]
-> The lidar is incabaple of measurement in the "max" mode.
+> The lidar is incapable of measurement in the "max" mode.
 - **Request Body:**
   ```json
   {